janwilmake/curlmcp/README.md

 Requirements:

-- Exposes simple REST OpenAPI as well as Remote MCP
+- Exposes simple REST API (with OpenAPI) as well as Remote MCP
+- Easy to use through any MCP client, through API, and through browsers.
 - X & GitHub OAuth
 - Stripe credit deposit
 - Contextual Instructions